Humphrey Fleming Senhouse

 Captain Sir Humphrey Fleming Senhouse (Note: Sometimes written as Humphrey Le Fleming Senhouse.)
-(29 June 1781 – 13 June 1841) was a British Royal Navy officer.
-He served in the Napoleonic Wars, War of 1812, and First Anglo-Chinese War.
-In China, he was the senior naval officer of the British fleet from 31 March 1841 until his death on board his flagship, HMS Blenheim, in Hong Kong from fever contracted during the capture of Canton.
+(29 June 1781 – 13 June 1841) was a distinguished British Royal Navy officer.
+He served in the Napoleonic Wars, in the War of 1812, and in the First Anglo-Chinese War.

+He was the senior Royal Navy officer of the British fleet in China from 31 March 1841 until his death on board his flagship, HMS Blenheim, in Hong Kong from fever during the capture of Canton.

 Early life

 Senhouse was born on 29 June 1781 in Barbados, where he was baptised on 23 August 1781 in the Parish of Saint Philip.
 He was the third son of William Senhouse (1741–1800) by the same's wife Elizabeth Ward Wood.
 William was a lieutenant in the Royal Navy, and Surveyor-General of Barbados and of the British Leeward Islands.
 Elizabeth was the daughter of Samson Wood, the speaker of the Barbados Assembly.
 Senhouse's grandfather, who was also named Humphrey Senhouse, of Netherhall, Cumberland, married Mary, who was the daughter of Sir George Fleming, 2nd Baronet, Bishop of Carlisle.

 Senhouse joined the Royal Navy in January 1797 on HMS Prince of Wales, which was the flagship of Rear-Admiral Henry Harvey in the West Indies Station.
 Senhouse in November 1797 moved to the brig Requin, in which he arrived in England for the first time in 1799.
 Senhouse from March 1800 to April 1802 served in HMS Fisgard under Captains Thomas Byam Martin and Michael Seymour.